GnatykOleg/react-native-social-app/README.md

 ### Create Posts Screen

 - When first entering the screen, the user will be asked for permission to access the camera and geolocation.
-- The screen displays a camera with the ability to flip the camera, the name, and location fields (the location field is not a required field)
+- The screen displays a camera with the ability to flip the camera, and field name.
-- There is data validation required data is a photo and name (location field is not a required field)
+- There is data validation required data is a photo and name.
 - After the picture is taken, the inscription to change the photo appears.
 - After clicking on the publish button, the user is transferred to the Posts Screen